Anatomizing deformation mechanisms in nanocrystalline Pd$_{90}$Au$_{10}$: Results and discussion

 First, we look at the $2\theta$-angles characterizing the different \{hkl\}-Bragg peak positions.
-Using Bragg's law, it is straightforward to compute the corresponding lattice spacing $d_{hkl}=\lambda(2\sin\theta_{hkl})^{-1}$, where $\theta_{hkl}$ is half of the diffraction angle and $\lambda$=\unit[0.178]{\AA} is the wavelength of the synchrotron radiation.
-During deformation the lattice spacings are expected to change so that the resulting elastic lattice strain $\varepsilon_{hkl}$ can be extracted from
+Using Bragg's law, it is straightforward to compute the corresponding lattice spacing $d_\mathrm{hkl}=\lambda(2\sin\theta_\mathrm{hkl})^{-1}$, where $\theta_\mathrm{hkl}$ is half of the diffraction angle and $\lambda = \unit[0.178]{\AA}$ is the wavelength of the synchrotron radiation.
+During deformation the lattice spacings are expected to change so that the resulting elastic lattice strain $\varepsilon_\mathrm{hkl}$ can be extracted from

-where $\Delta d_{hkl}=d_{hkl}-d_{hkl,0}$ and the index $_0$ corresponds to values of the initially undeformed sample.
+where $\Delta d_\mathrm{hkl}=d_\mathrm{hkl}-d_\mathrm{hkl,0}$ and the index $_0$ corresponds to values of the initially undeformed sample.
 This definition implies positive lattice strain with increasing lattice spacing (tension), while a decrease (compression) leads to negative strain values.
-A polar plot of absolute values of the \{111\}-lattice strain of a NC Pd$_{90}$Au$_{10}$-SCS is displayed in Figure \ref{fig:LStrainPolar} for several selected deformation states.
-The large maxima along the vertical load direction correspond
+A polar plot of values of the \{111\}-lattice strain of a NC Pd$_{90}$Au$_{10}$-SCS is displayed in Figure \ref{fig:LStrainPolar} for several selected deformation states.

-to negative compressive strains, while the smaller horizontal maxima are positive strains due to lateral tension.
 As the scattering vector is oriented perpendicular to the diffracting lattice planes, the signal along the load direction corresponds to a stack of horizontally oriented \{111\}-lattice planes and likewise for higher diffraction orders.
 Interestingly, the maximal strain values are not observed exactly along the load direction ($\phi=90^\circ, 270^\circ$) but at $\phi=95^\circ, 275^\circ$ instead.
 In fact, the whole graph appears to be rotated $\approx 5^\circ$ counterclockwise, indicating a transformation of the external load state, which, as can be verified by FEA, is related to the specific sample geometry (see sketch in Fig. \ref{fig:ExpSetup}).